 |Benefits||Percentage of Enterprises Expecting It|

 Which Criteria Organizations Are Using to Select a Blockchain Consortium?

 You can also check out which criteria’s enterprises are using in selecting a blockchain consortium.
-A Deloitte survey of 1386 global enterprises in 2019 can help you see what is truly happening in this regard.
+A Deloitte survey of 1386 global enterprises can help you see what is truly happening in this regard.
 But you need to know that the survey doesn’t include every single enterprise in the world and so the real number could vary.